The best airport in every state

 Florida: Orlando International Airport, Orlando

-Expect light and airy interiors, 35-foot-tall (11m) synthetic palm trees and Art Deco-style touches in this modern airport, located six miles (10km) from downtown Orlando.
-A former military hub, it's continued to grow since 1981, when the first commercial terminals opened, and surpassed Miami International Airport as the state’s busiest in 2017.
-Today, it runs direct flights to 98 US destinations and 48 international destinations, plus, it was among the highest-scoring Mega Airports in J.D.
-Power’s 2021 Airport Satisfaction Index.
+Expect light and airy interiors, 35-foot-tall synthetic palm trees, and Art Deco-style touches in this modern airport, located six miles from downtown Orlando.
+A former military hub, it's continued to grow since 1981, when the first commercial terminals opened, and in 2024 was ranked as the ninth busiest airport in the country.

 Georgia: Hartsfield-Jackson Atlanta International Airport, Atlanta